Hopefully we can answer a few of your questions.

 Landis hosts a music series on selected weekends in the spring through fall.
 Check our website for dates and performers.

-And don’t miss the dark skies of Landis, easily enjoyed at a Star Party sponsored by the Albany Area Amateur Astronomers, who come to the Arboretum with world-class telescopes and lots of information to orient you to the wonders of the night.
+And enjoy the dark skies of Landis at a Star Party sponsored by the Albany Area Amateur Astronomers, who come to the Arboretum with world-class telescopes and lots of information to orient you to the wonders of the night.
 Star Parties are free (donations to the Arboretum gratefully accepted)!

 Other night-time activities have included family-friendly nature programs like the Halloween Owl Prowl with Science Educator George Steele.

-Science educators George Steele and Anita Sanchez and other Landis instructors offer a great variety of programs for both children and adults, focusing on the natural environment at the Arboretum, plant and animal life, crafts, and much more.
+Science educators George Steele and other Landis instructors offer a great variety of programs for both children and adults, focusing on the natural environment at the Arboretum, plant and animal life, crafts, and much more.

 And, the Arboretum sponsors our own Boy Scout troop, another way for young people to learn about the outdoors right here in Schoharie County.